badlydrawnrob/anki/README.md

 </details>

+[^1]: Ai [brain rot](https://time.com/7295195/ai-chatgpt-google-learning-school/) is a growing problem, which I write about in [the guide](#quick-start).

-[^1]: Online compile still works [here](https://tinyurl.com/mr43ydea) and [here](https://pandoc.org/app/), but it's a bit clunky, and the compiler `data-*` files contain the styleguide for quick reference.
+[^2]: Online compile still works [here](https://tinyurl.com/mr43ydea) and [here](https://pandoc.org/app/), but it's a bit clunky, and the compiler `data-*` files contain the styleguide for quick reference.
 I'm also keen on more users (especially beginners) trying out my limited preview app.

-[^2]: For a good number of [reasons](https://github.com/badlydrawnrob/anki/issues/181) I've mentioned before.
-Some are now fixed (such as installation), but needs have diverged enough for a standalone app to emerge.
+[^3]: I'm building a dedicated app for a good number of [reasons](https://github.com/badlydrawnrob/anki/issues/181) I've mentioned before.
+Some are now fixed (such as installation), but my coding style and the tool's needs have diverged enough to tentatively go it alone.